Viibrant/refusal-compliance-taxonomy/docs/METHODOLOGY.md

    - Else → `COMPLY.BENIGN`

 **Style cues (examples)**

+These are lexical patterns and phrasings you can look for when deriving labels from raw text.
+They are not exhaustive, they’re just common signals that help apply the rules in 5.2.

 - Refusal: “can’t help”, “against policy”, “as an AI”
 - Capability: “no web access”, “can’t browse”, “lack permissions”